Mathematics-Economics Combined Major (B.S.)

 Majors must take the following five Economics courses

 - Three additional Economics electives, at least two of which should be at the 300 level or above.

 The Mathematics portion of the combined major begins with the Calculus sequence.

-- Two additional math electives at the 300 level or above.
-Math 280 (Bridge to Higher Math) may also be chosen as one of the electives.
+- Two additional mathematics or statistics electives at the 300 level or above.
+Mathematics 280 (Bridge to Higher Math) may also be chosen as one of the electives.

-Note that an SYE (Senior Year Experience) is not required for the Math-Econ combined major.
+Note that an SYE (Senior Year Experience) is not required for the Mathematics-Economics combined major.

-Students considering graduate work in economics are strongly encouraged to take Math 280 and Math 305.
+Students considering graduate work in economics are strongly encouraged to take Mathematics 280 and Mathematics 305.

 You may download and print out the Econ-Math combined major worksheet to help plan your course of study.